nomilous/git-seed/README.md

 > cd ./root/node_modules/elix
 > git checkout master
 > cd -
-> git nez commit -m 'shared commit log message' (commit) on all repositories with staged changes in .
+> git seed commit -m 'shared commit log message' (commit) on all repositories with staged changes in .

 (skip) no staged changes in .